lenatran/japan_hostels/README.md

-## Exploratory Data Analysis (EDA) on Japanese Hostels using Python
+# Exploratory Data Analysis (EDA) on Japanese Hostels using Python

 As someone who possesses a love for travel and has yet won the lottery, finding ways to save while traveling is essential.
 Hostels have been an amazing, affordable lodging option for travelers who are on a budget or just wants to experience something different outside of the traditional hotel options.
 Hostels haven't always gotten the best rap so I conducted a simple research study on hostels in Japan, a popular travel destination that is known to be hard on the wallet.

 This dataset was webscraped from Hostelworld by Koki Ando and is available to the public on Kaggle (https://www.kaggle.com/koki25ando/hostel-world-dataset).

+## Overview

+- A majority of the visualizations were created using Pandas and Matplotlib packages.

 ```python